ufukomer/spring-training/README.md

 #### 21. Hibernate (hibernate)

 [Hibernate ORM](http://hibernate.org/orm/) enables developers to more easily write applications whose data outlives the application process.
 As an Object/Relational Mapping (ORM) framework, Hibernate is concerned with data persistence as it applies to relational databases (via JDBC).

+#### 22. Spring Transaction Management - (INCOMPLETE)

+- [Transaction](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/transaction.html) management by using @Transactional annotation.

+    - propagation: Defines how transactions relate to each other ([_Enum Constant Summary_](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/annotation/Propagation.html)).

+    - isolation: Defines data contract between transactions ([_Enum Constant Summary_](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/transaction/annotation/Isolation.html))

+    - timeout: How long this transaction runs before timing out and being rolled back automatically.

+    - readOnly: A read-only transaction can be used when your code reads but does not modify data, that means it only uses SQL SELECT command (true or false).

+    - rollbackFor: Indicates which exception types must cause a transaction rollback.

+    - noRollBackFor: Indicates which exception types must not cause a transaction rollback.